 Next be sure to brown the roast before cooking in the oven.
 This will add a lot of the rich flavor here.

 Then cook the roast low and slow.
 If you cook it too high and too quick it will be tough.
 My mom would even cook a roast at 225 if she had enough time.

 Another key here is to wait to add the veggies, otherwise they’ll be too soft by the time the roast is finished.

 Also, another great cooking option for this pot roast recipe is to throw it in the slow cooker (after you’ve browned it) and let it cook for about 7 – 8 hours.
 When I’m going this route though I like to add the potatoes whole and cook the carrots separately.

 The red wine in this recipe is totally optional and definitely not a must.
 The roast still has plenty of flavor without it from the browning, the garlic and onions and the fresh herbs.
-Just look for a roast that has some marbling (of fat) so you end with a more tender result.
-The other thing that will make the roast tender is cooking it at a lower heat.
-My mom would even cook roast as low as 225 degrees when she had more time.
-The low and slow method almost always yields perfectly tender results.
+Just look for a roast that has some marbling (of fat) because that will also offer a more tender end result.

 Pot Roast with Potatoes and Carrots